wmac001/arc-overhang-orcaslicer-integration/README.md

 Simply open your system console and type 'python ' followed by the path to this script and the path of the gcode file.
 Will overwrite the file.
-#### Option B) use it as a automatic post-processing script in PrusaSlicer
+#### Option B) use it as a automatic post-processing script in OrcaSlicer
-1. open PrusaSlicer, go to print-settings-tab->output-options.
-Locate the window for post-processing-script.
+1. open Orca Slicer, go to Process-Others.
+Locate the post-processing-script text area.
-2. In that window enter: `C:\full\path\to\your\python.exe C:\full\path\to\this\script\including\prusa_slicer_post_processing_script.py`  (with blank space between the two paths!).
-For unix like systems (linux, macOS, ecc.) use the `/` instead of `\`, obtaining something like this: `full/path/to/your/python full/path/to/this/script/including/prusa_slicer_post_processing_script.py`
+2. In that window enter: `C:\full\path\to\your\python.exe C:\full\path\to\this\script\including\orca_slicer_slicer_post_processing_script.py`  (with blank space between the two paths!).
+For unix like systems (linux, macOS, ecc.) use the `/` instead of `\`, obtaining something like this: `full/path/to/your/python full/path/to/this/script/including/orca_slicer_post_processing_script.py`
-3. PrusaSlicer will execute the script after the export of the Gcode, therefore the view in PrusaSlicer wont change.
+3. OrcaSlicer will execute the script after the export of the Gcode, therefore the view in OrcaSlicer wont change.
 4. Open the finished gcode file to see the results.

 Notes to nail it first try: